K7MDL2/BT-Keyboard-CW-Keyer/README.md

 Crystal is 40MHz

 I am using esp-idf 5.5.1 in Visual Studio Code.
 I had to add the Arduino32 component to support the arduino Tone() and noTone() functions rather then make the effort to set up PWM channels (using ledc() ) manually).
 The bt_keyboard .cpp and .hpp are under components/bt_keyboard/src folder.
 The CMakeLists.tx files are set accordingly.
 I edited the c_cpp_properties.json and sdkconfig and sdkconfig.defaults quite a bit to get things working.
+-> Update Oct 3, 2025: I found a workaround for the BT controller_init error at startup.
+Had to make a call to btStarted() inthe main program setup before calling bt_keyboard.setup().
+It forces a certain esp bt api .c file to get linked in and it magically makes things work.
+So I can now compile and run this under Arduino IDE.
+I also was able to integrate the bt_keyboard library into a 2022 era fork of K3NG Keyer, modified to run on ESP32 hardware.
+It works but the BT-keyboard loop is hanging up the main app loop so the timing of dits and dahs is affected.
+Still work to do.

 These are some direct links to the Wiki pages